areski/django-frontend-notification/README.rst

 Django-Frontend-Notification
 ============================

-Django application to quickly display on the frontend the list of notifications and run some basic actions such as "view all notifications", "delete notifications", etc...
-Django-Frontend-Notification also provides some helpers to display new notifications.
+Django application to display on the frontend the list of notifications and run some basic actions such as "view all notifications", "delete notifications", etc...
+Django-Frontend-Notification also provides helpers to display new notifications.

-This works with twitter bootstrap (http://twitter.github.com/bootstrap/) but can easily be adapted with other front-end framework.
+This works with twitter bootstrap (http://twitter.github.com/bootstrap/) but can easily be adapted with other front-end frameworks.

 .. image:: https://github.com/Star2Billing/django-frontend-notification/raw/master/docs/source/_static/django-frontend-notification.png